Steve Wood: Who's He?

 One of the Joys of Maturity

-Senior Gardening - AugustSenior Gardening - SeptemberThe parallel interests of gardening and photography have led to a new venture for us, Senior-Gardening.com.
+Senior Gardening - AugustSenior Gardening - SeptemberThe parallel interests of gardening and photography led to a new venture for us, Senior-Gardening.com.
 The site currently features my garden blog, some feature articles about gardening, and a few, time-tested recipes.
-I hope to begin adding senior specific content at some point.
+I hope to begin adding senior specific content at some point in the future.

-I've tried to model my garden blog after Jim Crockett's Crockett's Victory Garden book, sharing gardening lore by the month, rather than by crop or flower.
+I've tried to model my garden blog after the book Crockett's Victory Garden by the late James Underwood Crockett, sharing gardening lore by the month.
+I also have specific feature stories on plants and garden tasks and a few recipes on the site.
 Although long since out of print, Crockett's Victory Garden, Crockett's Indoor Garden, and Crockett's Flower Garden are still the best reference volumes I have on gardening.
-Fortunately for others, they're still available used at very reasonable prices through Amazon.
+Fortunately for others, they're still available used at very reasonable prices through Amazon and Alibris.
 Many of the things I write about on Senior Gardening, such as intensive gardening and grass clipping mulch, came from Crockett's books and the old PBS TV show, Crockett's Victory Garden.

 I don't limit myself to just Crockett inspired garden advice, as there are a few things I've picked up from years of gardening and the few years we owned a small farm that may be useful to others, such as using a dry sump to dry out wet spots in a yard.
 It's really a lot of fun to write.
 And I find the web site construction and photography a good challenge for my old mind.

-With the current national economic crisis, I'd guess lots of folks may be growing "Victory Gardens" again.
+With the continuing national economic crisis, I'd guess lots of folks may be growing "Victory Gardens" again.
 They may be a first garden or just a return to gardening.

-At 62, I'm not sure what lies ahead.
+At 70, I'm not sure what lies ahead.
 I've had a good life with lots of friends and varied experiences.
-Annie and I are looking forward to "real" retirement someday, but that is a ways off.
-I'm currently exploring other work opportunities (20K PDF document).
+Annie and I are looking forward to real retirement together someday, but that is a ways off.
+She still enjoys her computer work at the bank, and I still enjoy gardening and writing.

 Send your comments to